 3 to 4 candy canes, coarsely chopped or crushed (about 1/2 cup)

 Preheat oven to 350ºF.
 Line the bottom and sides of a 8-by-8-inch pan with parchment paper, leaving a slight overhang on two edges.

-Sift together flour, cocoa, and salt in a small bowl and set aside.
+Sift together flour, cocoa, baking powder, and salt in a small bowl and set aside.

 Whisk in eggs, vanilla, and peppermint extract until just combined (do not overmix).
 Sprinkle flour mixture over top and fold in to chocolate mixture using a large rubber spatula until just incorporated.
 Pour into prepared pan.

 Bake for 25 to 30 minutes or until toothpick inserted into the middle comes out clean.
 Transfer pan to a wire rack and allow to cool completely.